 - What are my personal skills and strengths?

-To get really clear about you story, consider using the ‘elevator-pitch’ formulae e.g, I do x for people that z so that they can z.
+To get really clear about you story, consider using the ‘elevator-pitch’ formulae e.g, I do x for people so that they can y.
+Most importantly, you can have this information always displayed on your personal website such that it is always available for prospects and recruiters round the clock.

 Step 2.
 Audit Your Presence Online